Mefenamic acid is a medicine called a non-steroidal anti-inflammatory drug. It is also known as 'an NSAID'.

 - If you have any signs of an allergic reaction such as swelling around your mouth or face, or an itchy skin rash.

-- If you have severe diarrhoea, pass blood or black stools, vomit blood, or have abdominal pains.
+- If you pass blood or black stools, bring up (vomit) blood, or have severe stomach pains.

 How to store mefenamic acid

 - Keep all medicines out of the reach and sight of children.